ethanswcho/ethanswcho.github.io/_posts/2013-12-28-introducing-hyde.md

 layout: post
 title: About Me
 ---
-Welcome to my homepage!
+Welcome to my homepage! <br />
-I am Ethan Cho, a software engineer from Vancouver, BC, Canada.
+I am Ethan Cho, a software engineer from Vancouver, BC, Canada. <br />
-I recently graduated from University of British Columbia with Bachelor of Science in Computer Science.
+I recently graduated from University of British Columbia with Bachelor of Science in Computer Science. <br />
 I am currently looking for full-time opportunities.

 ### Skills